iTeckHD/fsrn/README.md

 # fsrn

-Easy cli renaming, writte in typescript with inquirer.js
+Easy cli renaming, written in typescript with inquirer.js